wlamason/links/README.md

 - [Awesome Open Source](https://awesomeopensource.com/) - Lists of open source projects organized into categories.
 - [Personal Security Checklist](https://github.com/Lissy93/personal-security-checklist) - A curated checklist of 100+ tips for protecting digital security and privacy in 2020.
 - [Papers We Love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
+- [Design Resources](https://github.com/MohamedYoussouf/Design-Resources) - A curated list of design resources from design templates, stock photos, icons, colors, and much more.
+- [Papers We Love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.

 # Career
 - [Growing One's Consulting Business](https://training.kalzumeus.com/newsletters/archive/consulting_1)